conradorsouza/blitmaker/README.md

 BlitMaker

-Compile Main.as to see project running.
+Compile src/BlitMaker.as to see project running.

 =========